mrigank-45/SmartTrade-AI/README.md

 ## 🏗 System Architecture

-SmartTrade AI operates through three primary "Teams" that simulate a real-world investment firm:
+SmartTrade AI operates through five primary "Teams" that simulate a real-world investment firm:

 ### 1. The Analyst Team
 The Analyst Team gathers and analyzes multi-domain market data to provide a holistic market view: